What’s Happening in Plus Size Brands

-If you’ve ever been on social media, you’ll know that curves are in fashion which has a huge impact on fashion itself.
-Curvy girls are more confident than ever and with the body positive movement gaining momentum, it’s helped a lot of size 16+ girls boost their self esteem online.
-But there’s a difference in fashion’s eagerness to involve these women.
-The main difference is they draw a line between a ‘curvy hourglass girl’ and a ‘big plus size girl’.
-An hourglass figure is classed as sexy and any other shape can get stuffed apparently.
+If you’ve ever been on social media, you’ll know that curves are in fashion.
+Curvy girls are more confident than ever and with the body positive movement gaining momentum, it’s helped a lot of size 16+ women boost their self esteem online.
+Australian fashion labels are beginning to erase the line between a ‘curvy hourglass girl’ and a ‘big plus size girl’, where an hourglass figure was classed as sexy and any other shape could apparently get stuffed.

 Why is it so Difficult to Shop for Curves?